-New York State residents - A resident student is one who is a United States citizen or a permanent resident or has qualifying immigration status and who has had his or her principal place of abode in the State of New York for a peri-

-- 2. Non-Residents of New York State and Out of Status (Undocumented) students Non-residents of NYS and out-of -status (undocumented) students who attend a NYS high school for at least two years and graduated, or obtained a NYS TASC, formally known as a GED diploma, may apply for in-state tuition if they apply to CUNY within five years of receiving their diploma. - 3.
+- 1. New York State residents A resident student is one who is a United States citizen or a permanent resident or has qualifying immigration status and who has had his or her principal place of abode in the State of New York for a period of at least twelve consecutive months immediately preceding the first day of classes for the semester with respect to which the residency determination is made, and states his or her intention to permanently live and maintain his or her principal place of abode in New York State.
+Members of the armed services of the United States stationed in New York State, their spouses, and their dependent children, are considered residents of New York State. - 2.
+Non-Residents of New York State and Out of Status (Undocumented) students Non-residents of NYS and out-of -status (undocumented) students who attend a NYS high school for at least two years and graduated, or obtained a NYS TASC, formally known as a GED diploma, may apply for in-state tuition if they apply to CUNY within five years of receiving their diploma. - 3.
 Full-time A student who is enrolled for 12 or more credits or the equivalent. - 4.
 Part-time A student who is enrolled for fewer than 12 credits or the equivalent.